 DaVita’s Top-User Water Efficiency/Management Program

 DaVita provides kidney care to patients nationally at 2,600 treatment centers.
 The dialysis process is extremely water-intensive and water quality is critical to patient care.
-On average, 153 gallons of water are utilized per dialysis treatment and DaVita performs over 25 million treatments each year and there is additional opportunity to reduce the total water usage per dialysis treatment..
-In 2016 the company committed to reducing gallons-per-treatment water consumption by 30 percent by the end of 2020.
+On average, 153 gallons of water are utilized per dialysis treatment and DaVita performs over 25 million treatments each year.
+The company set environmental goals in 2016 and updated them in 2021 to include saving 240 million gallons of water through implementation of water efficiency projects by 2025.
 To help achieve this goal, DaVita created the Top 150 Water Users program.
 This program is foundational and considered “low hanging fruit” – it is also an iterative project that will be in existence for years to come.
 DaVita continues to monitor system operations and identifies opportunities to refine use and systematic procedures and technology.

 DaVita’s Sustainability Department conducted an analysis of its 2,600 treatment centers and noticed that 11 percent of the total water use could be attributed to 150 facilities.
 While the average dialysis center uses 153 gallons per treatment, some of the centers in the top 150 were using more than 400.
 Instituting the Top 150 Water Users program would establish a continuous cycle of working through inefficiencies across DaVita’s portfolio, leading to progress in achieving their water reduction goal.
 Once it was determined there was a significant value to reduce water usage at these facilities, the Sustainability Department presented the program to their clinical operations team.